actionhero/www.actionherojs.com/tutorials/actions.md

     this.inputs = {
       email: {
         required: true,
-        validator: this.emailValidator
+        validator: this.emailValidator,
       },
       password: {
         required: true,
-        validator: this.passwordValidator
+        validator: this.passwordValidator,
-      }
+      },
     };
   }